demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 Use the SentinelOne integration to send requests to your management server and get responses with data pulled from agents or from the management database.
-This integration was integrated and tested with version xx of SentinelOne V2_copy
+This integration was integrated and tested with version xx of SentinelOne V2

+Some changes have been made that might affect your existing content.
+If you are upgrading from a previous version of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-sentinelone-v2).

-## Configure SentinelOne v2_copy on Cortex XSOAR
+## Configure SentinelOne v2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for SentinelOne v2_copy.
+2. Search for SentinelOne v2.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |